Updated June 9, 2023

-Step 2: Define two new variables one of which will be useful in looping the code up and another one in order to hold the value of the current system date.
+Step 2: Define two new variables, one of which will be helpful in looping the code up and another to hold the value of the current system date.

 Sub DateEx3() Dim DateDue As Date Dim i As Long DateDue = Date i = 2 End Sub

-Step 3: Now use the following piece of code which helps in searching the person who has a credit card bill due date as the current system date.
-This code allows checking the Customer who has bill payment due on the current system date along with the bill amount.
+Step 3: Now use the following piece of code, which helps search for the person with a credit card bill due date as the current system date.
+This code allows checking the Customer who has bill payment due on the current system date and the bill amount.

 Sub DateEx3() Dim DateDue As Date Dim i As Long DateDue = Date i = 2 For i = 2 To Sheets("CC_Bill").Cells(Rows.Count, 1).End(xlUp).Row If DateDue = DateSerial(Year(DateDue), Month(Sheets("CC_Bill").Cells(i, 3).Value), Day(Sheets("CC_Bill").Cells(i, 3).Value)) Then MsgBox "Customer Name : " & Sheets("CC_Bill").Cells(i, 1).Value & vbNewLine & "Premium Amount : " & Sheets("CC_Bill").Cells(i, 2).Value End If Next i End Sub

-Step 4: Run this code by hitting F5 or Run button manually and see the output.
+Step 4: Run this code manually by hitting the F5 or Run button and see the output.

-On the first iteration, we can see that Mohan is the one who has Bill of 12,900 due on 29-Apr-2019 (Current system date on which this code is run).
+On the first iteration, we can see that Mohan is the one who has a Bill of 12,900 due on 29-Apr-2019 (The current system date on which this code is run).
 If we hit OK, we can see the next customer name who has a bill due on 29-Apr-2019 (Rajani is the next).

-This code will really be handy when you are having millions of rows of customers who have their bill due on one particular day.
-Please note that all the scripts mentioned in this article are run on 29-Apr-2019.
-You might get different date value when you run this sample codes based on the system date.
+This code will be handy when millions of customers have their bills due on one particular day.
+Please note that all the scripts mentioned in this article run on 29-Apr-2019.
+You might get different date values when you run these sample codes based on the system date.